May Day rallies in Europe honor workers, protest govts

 “It’s a May Day of social and civil commitment for peace and labor,” said the head of Italy’s CISL union, Daniela Fumarola.

-In France, the May Day rallies are meant to show Macron the opposition he could face in his second five-year term and to power up against his centrists before June legislative elections.
+In France, the May Day rallies — a week after the presidential election — are aimed at showing Macron the opposition he could face in his second five-year term and to power up against his centrists before June legislative elections.
 Opposition parties, notably the far left and far right, are looking to break his government’s majority.

+Protests were planned across France with a focus on Paris where the Communist-backed CGT union was leading the main march through eastern Paris, joined by a handful of other unions.
+All are pressing Macron for policies that put the people first and condemning his plan to raise the retirement age from 62 to 65.

 “I’ve come to tell the French that the voting isn’t over.
 There is a third round, the legislative elections,” said Jordan Bardella, “and it would be unbelievable to leave full power to Emmanuel Macron.”